What is a Digital Product Manager?

 In traditional project-based product management, Product Owners or Managers have a limited scope, focusing on planning and designing new products for launch followed by a handover to operational teams to manage.
 This new Digital Product Manager owns the product lifecycle end-to-end and streamlines the customer journey to create compelling, value-driven and differentiated offerings.
 A true game-changer for product-led organisations operating in a tech-driven landscape.

 This new breed of Product Manager emerged from technology companies like Google and Apple – and as the economy and business has become turbulent, even more established companies are adopting this new strategic approach for Product Management.

 "Regardless of whether you are a software, hardware, solution or service provider, digital product management is an inescapable new competency."

 To excel in this role, Digital Product Managers need to be forward-thinking, have the confidence to make data-driven decisions, predict and forecast product outcomes and create value for target customers.
 The ingredients for success include bringing clarity, flexibility and business pragmatism.

 A Digital Product Manager is accountable for innovation planning, revenue growth, margin improvement, product experience and compliance across an entire product portfolio.

-The Digital Product Manager has a significant business impact by leading the company effort in:
+The Digital Product Manager has a significant business impact by leading the company efforts in: